 numericalsgps

-- a GAP package to deal with numerical semigroups
+a GAP package to compute with numerical semigroups

 By Manuel Delgado, Pedro García-Sánchez and José Morais.

-Available from here or from the GAP web page.
+The stable release is available either from the package web page in GitHub or from the GAP web page.

 Packages under development